chiwanpark/homepage/pages/index.md

 I prefer to use Python, Java or Scala for my projects.
 Sometimes I use C/C++, Objective-C, Javascript, and PHP if need be.

-I'm contributing [Apache Flink](http://flink.apache.org) and trying to contribute other projects.
-I also have my projects whose source code are open.
+I'm contributing to [Apache Flink](http://flink.apache.org) and trying to contribute other projects.
+I also have my projects whose source codes are open.
 You can see my open-source activities in [Github](https://github.com/chiwanpark) or [Open Hub Profile](https://www.openhub.net/accounts/chiwanpark).

 ## Contact and other profiles